Energy reconstruction in a liquid argon calorimeter cell using convolutional neural networks: Energy Reconstruction Using a CNN

 \subsection{Using an RMSE Loss Function}

 Table~\ref{tab:hyper} shows the results of a hyperparameter search where models are trained using an RMSE loss function and a Nadam variation of gradient descent~\cite{grad_descent}.
 All models have less than 100 parameters.
-While the CNNs tend to make predictions with lower RMSE than those of the optimal filter, the large $B_L$ values are indicative of large local biases in CNN predictions.
+While the CNNs tend to make predictions with lower RMSE than those of the OF, the large $B_L$ values are indicative of large local biases in CNN predictions.
 This is visible, for example, in the predictions of the CNN model architecture with the lowest RMSE score, shown in Figure~\ref{fig:CNN_results1_reduced}.
 The CNN is able to make predictions with a lower RMSE than the OF, especially at lower energies, but it also tends to overpredict small energies and underpredict intermediate energies.
-Corresponding histograms of residuals $\hat{S}-S$ in each region $P_j$ are shown in Figure~\ref{fig:CNN_results1}. \\
+Corresponding histograms of residuals $\hat{S}-S$ in each region $P_j$ are shown in Figure~\ref{fig:CNN_results1}.
+Compared to the OF, over all reconstructed signals $\hat{S}$, the RMSE obtained with the CNN is $(17.2 \pm 0.2)$\% lower.